Netruitus/lc-purrformancer/README.md

 ### **LCMaxSoundsFix** by [Hardy](https://thunderstore.io/c/lethal-company/p/Hardy)

 Boosts the maximum number of simultaneously playing sounds in the Unity engine.
-It should fix for example missing footsteps or sounds issue in Lethal Company, especially prevalent in modded versions.
+It should fix for example missing footsteps or sounds issue, especially prevalent in modded versions.

 ### **DoorFix** by [itsmeowdev](https://thunderstore.io/c/lethal-company/p/itsmeowdev)